shubhamsingh47/Python_integration_GoogleSheets/README.md

 # Device Data Entry Web App

-A lightweight internal tool built using Flask that allows users to enter readings and push the data securely to a Google Sheet and no login or dashboard required.
+A lightweight internal tool built using Flask that allows users to enter readings and push the data securely to a Google Sheet and no login or dashboard required ( Python integration with Google Sheets using FastAPI)

 ---